FREE SHIPPING ON ORDERS OVER $50

 Foods that can kill testosterone include soy, dairy, nuts, trans fats, alcohol, baked goods, vegetable oils, and licorice.

 Low testosterone levels can cause a serious decrease in libido.
 Low testosterone can also cause bone loss and a loss of muscle mass.
-Low testosterone may weight gain which can contribute to other serious health problems.
+Low testosterone may cause weight gain, which can contribute to other serious health problems.
 Finally, low testosterone may also lead to emotional difficulties including depression.

 NFSPORTS ARTICLES